wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 ## Incident Response

 ### Would you notify subscribers in the event of a data breach or security incident?
-In a security incident or data breach, if we discover that our subscribers are impacted, we would notify the affected subscribers immediately, not exceeding 48 hours.
+In a security incident or data breach, if we discover that our subscribers are impacted, we will notify the affected subscribers immediately, not exceeding 48 hours.

 ## Audits